Author: Bob Apr 14, 2021 4 min read

 2D animation is considered to be one of the main kinds of animation.
 It is widely used to create animated films, cartoons, commercials, educational materials etc..
 With the growing volume of video content, a great deal of companies use animated videos to promote their businesses.

-The history of animation begins in 1877 in France, when the first cartoons were drawn, and hand-painted pantomimes were lasting up to fifteen minutes.
+The history of animation begins in 1877 in France when the first cartoons were drawn, and hand-painted pantomimes were lasting up to fifteen minutes.
 Since then, the field has been overgrown with many specific words and production terms, that might sound strange to you:

 Frame-by-frame (also known as traditional or classic) animation is the most painstaking technology of all.
 Videos created by this technique can consist of hundreds or even thousands of hand-drawn frames.
-Making a movie by this technique is a laborious, but admirable process.
+Making a movie by this technique is laborious, but an admirable process.

 The style of classic animation can be multifarious.
 Disney or Soviet cartoons, European author’s or even anime – all these styles belong to the frame-by-frame technology.

 Infographic video is a way of visualizing your ideas, using symbols, diagrams, graphics, simple images, and other elements that are animated.
 This type of content uses numbers and data in graphic symbols language.
 The main characters here are symbolic and simple images.
-For your business it is an outstanding option for video reports that rely on data or systems description.
+For your business, it is an outstanding option for video reports that rely on data or systems description.

 “Kinetic video” (also motion typography) is another way to emphasize the importance of the text using animation.
 It allows you to arrange a flexible presentation of information and emphasize the essence of what is written.